pulumi/examples/azure-nextgen-py-virtual-data-center/README.md

     $ pulumi stack init dr
     ```

-    This will also appear within your Pulumi organization under the `azure-py-vdc` project (as specified in `Pulumi.yaml`).
+    This will also appear within your Pulumi organization under the `azureng-py-vdc` project (as specified in `Pulumi.yaml`).

 1. Set the configuration variables for this stack which will be stored in a new `Pulumi.dr.yaml` file (change the values below to suit yourself):